 6 • Surfin’ USA • Beach Boys ► Inside, outside, this song is just plain fun.
 And the kids like it!

 5 • We’re an American Band • Grand Funk Railroad ► Is that a cowbell I hear?

 4 • American Woman • The Guess Who ► Yes, I prefer this version to Lenny Kravitz’s.
 Plus the Guess Who has this sweet little understated intro with a lot of humming and the complete spelling out of the word “American.”
 And then the song breaks bad with a bit of electric guitar and an emphatic rock-n-roll “unh.”
 What’s not to like?

 3• Pink Houses • John Cougar Mellencamp ► Ain’t that America? (for you & me).

 2 • America • Simon & Garfunkel ► They’ve all come to look for it.

-1 • American Pie • Don McLean ► I can’t be sure, I would think that the name of this song clearly indicates that rock-n-roll is a very American entity.
-And thus quite an appropriate pick for a Fourth of July celebration.
+1 • American Pie • Don McLean ► A brief history of rock-n-roll in America seems an appropriate pick for a Fourth of July celebration.

 ► Bonus Track » Saturday in the Park • Chicago ► » I think it was the Fourth of July.
 And it was.
 But not on a Saturday this year.